FarronF/limerick-council-meetings/meetings/2017/07/24-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 29th May 2017.md

 improvements on Council properties.
 He added that it was for capital spend on buildings

-and that the Executive would revert to the Members with formal proposals at a later date.--- 9
+and that the Executive would revert to the Members with formal proposals at a later date.
+---
+9

 The Financial Accountant responded to queries raised in relation to HAP (Housing